How to Use a VPS A Beginner's Guide

 SSH Settings

-Change the line #Port 22 to Port [your_custom_port], then restart the SSH service:
+• Change line Port 22 to Port [your custom port] and reboot SSH service:

 Best Practices for Securing Your VPS: Advanced Security Tips

-Enable Key-Based Authentication: To boost security, avoid using only passwords.
-Instead, configure SSH key-based authentication.
-Create an SSH key pair locally and use the public key to paste it into ~/.
-Make sure to put it in the. ssh/authorized_keys file on your VPS.
+• Use Key-Based Authentication: To increase security, do not use passwords only.
+Rather, enable SSS key authentication.
+Generate a local ssh key pair and paste the public key to ~/.
+Do not forget to save it in the. ssh/authorized_keys file on your VPS.

-Monitor Logs: Regularly check logs for unauthorized access or unusual activity.
+• Monitor Logs: Check logs in case of unauthorized access or anomaly regularly.

 Steps to Set Up a Website Using Your VPS: Configuring Web Server